opendatasoft/ods-documentation/content/develop/odata/odata_basics/en/article.md

 ## Count

 There are two ways of obtaining the number of records in a dataset.
-The first way is to use the `\$count` REST parameter (`\$inlinecount` for protocol version 3.0).
+The first way is to use the `$count` REST parameter (`$inlinecount` for protocol version 3.0).
 The other way is to navigate to the count document for a resource.
-This is achieved by querying `/<DATASET ID>/\$count`.
+This is achieved by querying `/<DATASET ID>/$count`.
 These two methods have slightly different semantics: the first one returns the count relative to the payload, taking all operations into account, except for paging and is returned along with the payload, while the second one returns the absolute resource count, irrespective of anything other than the number of records present on the server and only returns the number, without any other information.

 > GET /liste_des_prenoms?$filter=nombre lt 8\&$top=1\&$count=true